HomeDirectoriesBoston Law Firms Winning the Directory Game

 Boston Law Firms Winning the Directory Game

-Their intake coordinator couldn’t attribute a single signed retainer to a specific platform with any confidence.
+Their intake coordinator couldn’t tie a single signed retainer to a specific platform with any confidence.
 They weren’t alone.
-After auditing directory strategies for over 40 law firms across Greater Boston between 2021 and 2024, I found the same pattern repeated with almost eerie consistency: firms spending heavily, managing poorly, and measuring almost nothing.
+After auditing directory strategies for over 40 law firms across Greater Boston between 2021 and 2024, I found the same pattern with almost eerie consistency: firms spending heavily, managing poorly, and measuring almost nothing.

-The Directory Visibility Framework Defined
+The Directory Visibility Framework defined

 Five pillars of directory dominance

-4. Profile Completeness Maximisation — filling every available field on every platform, because incomplete profiles are penalised by directory algorithms far more than most firms realise.
+4. Profile Completeness Maximisation, filling every available field on every platform, because incomplete profiles are penalised by directory algorithms far more than most firms realise.

 Why “claim and forget” fails Boston firms